Postgraduate Course: Food, Animals and Society (PGGE11243)

 ||Availability||Not available to visiting students

-The sentience and experiential wellbeing of food animals, modalities for enhancing welfare; and the degree to which animal wellbeing matters in relation to other social demands have been some arenas of contestation.
+The sentience and experiential wellbeing of food animals, modalities for enhancing welfare (regulation versus markets); and the degree to which animal wellbeing matters in relation to other social demands have been some arenas of contestation.
 Another set of concerns lie in the domain of planetary health because of the ecological footprint of industrial animal farming, as well as its ties with zoonotic diseases, anti-microbial resistance, and lifestyle diseases.
-A third group of concerns are socio-cultural, and pertain to livelihoods, occupational health, and cultural traditions.
+A third set of concerns are socio-cultural, and pertain to livelihoods, occupational health, and cultural traditions.

 The course will examine these political economic, ethical, and sociocultural dimensions of animal agriculture.
 It will do so by drawing on policy as well as scholarly literatures from a range of fields including more-than-human geographies, political philosophy, animal studies, animal welfare science, science studies, and public health.
 Intensive animal agriculture and its variations in the Global North and South will be a specific focus.
 Teaching-learning activities may include lectures, student-led discussions, seminars, quizzes, online research, and guest speakers.
 The wide array of materials and approaches deployed in the course will foster the skills required for critical engagement with animal agriculture and animal-source foods both in and beyond the classroom.